Rehab Center for Seniors Near Me

 Life expectancy is improving in the US.
 A person turning 65 in 1972 could expect to live a little over 15 more years; in 2010, a person entering the senior citizen demographic could expect to live almost 20 more years on average.
 However, substance abuse, polydrug abuse, and mental health can all affect how long a person lives after they turn 65 and how healthy they will be during that time.
 According to the National Council on Alcoholism and Drug Dependence (NCADD), there are about 2.5 million older adults struggling with alcohol or drug addiction.

-Senior citizens who abuse drugs are at a greater risk for serious health consequences compared to younger people.
+Senior citizens who abuse drugs are at a greater risk for serious health consequences compared to younger people struggling with addiction.
 In part, this is because senior citizens often already have multiple prescriptions, and mixing other substances with these drugs or misusing these prescriptions can cause an overdose or lead to organ damage.

 The United States is experiencing an epidemic of prescription drug abuse and addiction.
 At the same time, older adults are more likely to receive multiple prescriptions, including intoxicating drugs like opioids, because they will struggle with more chronic conditions.
 Osteoarthritis, long-term injuries, mental health conditions, and side effects from substance abuse patterns at younger ages all mean older adults are more likely to have drugs to treat several conditions at once.
 Loneliness, untreated mental health problems, and chronic pain also put them at risk for developing substance abuse issues.

 According to the Center for Applied Research and Solutions (CARS), which published a report on the elderly and potential prescription drug abuse, people aged 65 years old and older make up one-third of the population receiving prescription medications, although this age group represented only 13 percent of the US population in 2008.